 Follow the instructions above under Start Translating.
 The translated text will appear on the right.

 You can edit any section that needs improvement and click Submit as you finish the section.

 When you are finished, follow the instructions under Create Review Request.

-If you do not want to use GitLocallize to translate PKP documentation, your other option is to translate the markdown files, maintaining markdown formatting, and submit your translation directly in the pkp-docs repository in GitHub.
-Please note, this method is less preferred because the translation will need to be pulled into GitLocalize and the Translation Coordinator will have to manually associate each translated section of text with the original text.
+If you do not want to use GitLocalize to translate PKP documentation, your other option is to translate the markdown files, maintaining markdown formatting, and submit your translation directly in the pkp-docs repository in GitHub.
+Please note, this method is less preferred because the translation will need to be pulled into GitLocalize and the Translation Coordinator or a future translator will have to manually associate each translated segment of text with the original text.

 To understand how documents in pkp-docs are structured and how to create and edit documents, read the Guidelines for Contributing to PKP Documentation.

 You can look at the structure of an already translated document, such as Learning OJS, to see how a GitHub-based translation will work.

 If you are a Language Moderator and a new translation in that language is completed in GitLocalize, you will receive a notification by email that there is a new translation to review.

 Go to the PKP Docs GitLocalize site.
 You will be automatically logged in if you are logged in to GitHub.